Origanum dictamnus

 Origanum dictamnus, the dittany of Crete, Cretan dittany or hop marjoram, is a tender perennial plant that grows 20–30 cm high.
-It is known in Greek as δίκταμο (díktamo, cf. "dittany") or in the Cretan dialect as έρωντας (erontas, "love").
+It is known in Greek as δίκταμο (díktamo, cf. "dittany") or in the Cretan dialect as έρωντας (erontas; eros, love).
 It is a therapeutic and aromatic plant that grows wild only on the mountainsides and gorges of the Greek island of Crete.
 It is widely used for food flavouring and medicinal purposes, in addition to featuring as an ornamental plant in gardens.
 This small, lanate shrub is easily recognised by the distinctive soft, woolly covering of white-grey hair on its stems and round green leaves, giving it a velvety texture.
 Its tiny rose-pink flowers are surrounded by brighter purple-pink bracts in summer and autumn.
 The dittany is classified as vulnerable on the IUCN Red List of Threatened Plant Species 1997.

 Description

-Origanum dictamnus is a many branched plant with discoid to ovate, grey-green leaves that are sited in pairs opposite each other.
-The slender arching stems and lanate leaves are covered in a velvety white down and are 13–25 mm in size.
+Origanum dictamnus is a many-branched plant with discoid to ovate, grey-green leaves that are sited in pairs opposite each other.
+The slender, arching stems and lanate leaves are covered in a velvety white down and are 13–25 mm in size.

-The flowers are pale pink to purple and have a deep lilac corolla with many deep pink coloured overlapping bracts.
-The colourful flowers forming a cascade of elongated clusters are in bloom in the summer months.
-The flowers are hermaphrodite, meaning they have both male and female organs, and are pollinated by bees attracted to their scent and bright colour.
+The flowers are pale pink to purple and have a deep lilac corolla with many deep, pink-coloured, overlapping bracts.
+The colourful flowers forming a cascade of elongated clusters are in bloom in the summer.
+The flowers are hermaphroditic, meaning they have both male and female organs, and are pollinated by bees attracted to their scent and bright colour.

-The primary ingredients of its essential oil were found to be carvacrol (68.96%), β-phellandrene (18.34%) and p-cymene (4.68%).
+The primary ingredients of its essential oil were found to be carvacrol (68.96%), β-phellandrene (18.34%), and p-cymene (4.68%).